Guest author Andy Boyd shares his thoughts and advice on dating as a single parent

 1. Spending too much time on dating

-When you are a single mum or dad dating, it can sometimes be difficult to avoid this from taking over your life.
+When you are a single parent dating, it can sometimes be difficult to avoid this from taking over your life.
 However, it is essential to make sure that you do not neglect other responsibilities such as your career, your friendships, and most importantly, your children.

 Do not schedule multiple dates a week if you do not have time for this and be upfront with any dates about which times you will be unavailable.
 It can help to set aside a particular night each week—or each fortnight if you are busy—to go on dates.
 If a relationship becomes exclusive, meeting your date will become easier to arrange and navigate.